RodrigoPAml/BoxEngine/projects/Fractal/Docs/api.md

 function go.change_index(goId = string, displacement = number) end
 ```

-## Change Go Index
+## Load scripts immediately
 Load scripts into memory in case you need to access it immediately

-Normally the script of a go is loaded only in the next frame and
-started in the next frame after being loaded, if needed this behaviour
+Normally the script of a go is loaded in the next frame and then started only in the next frame, if needed this behavior
-can be changed with this
+can be changed with this.
+With this the script will be loaded now and started in the next frame.

 If fail this will trigger an internal error